GeorgeLloyd300/Climate-change-and-European-urban-trees/README.md

 Carbon storage, and other services, are threatened across European cities Urgent mitigation is needed to increase climate change resilience of urban forests

-ACKNOWLEDGEMENTS

-We thank all the municipalities and organisations responsible for carrying out the urban tree inventories across Europe, and those who made them available to GUTI.
-KLE is supported by NERC grant NE/W002906/1.
-AO is supported by a Hatch Project (CA-D-PLS-2735-H).

 ABSTRACT